Logo preload

 St. Petersburg, Florida historic landmarks

-Fulcrum is a great tool for collecting data and surveys for historic preservation, and can even be used to publish that data to a web map to share with the community of residents and visitors.
-We’ve built a sample historic buildings survey app on our gallery to demonstrate the kinds of data that architects, historians, urban planners, and urban designers would be interested in to understand the geographic landscape of historic districts in urban centers.
-Our template lets you document architecture styles, type of construction, year build, photos, reason for significance, and more.
+Fulcrum provides a powerful tool for collecting data and surveys related to historic preservation and urban development.
+Users can also publish collected data to a web map, making information accessible to residents and visitors.
+We built a sample historic buildings survey app to showcase the types of data useful for preservation efforts.
+Architects, historians, urban planners, and designers can use this tool to analyze historic districts in growing urban areas.
+The template allows users to document architectural styles, construction types, build years, photos, reasons for significance, and more.

 I took a geocoded list of historic building locations and imported them into Fulcrum.
 In the field when walking around town, I can capture photos and fill out the associated form field to build a rich dataset of historic landmarks of St. Petersburg.